phagmaier/automated-theorem-solver/README.md

 ## ✨ Project Description

-This theorem prover is designed to analyze and validate logical arguments written in a simple, human-readable format.
+This automated theorem prover is designed to analyze and validate logical arguments written in a simple, human-readable format.
 It processes an input file containing propositional declarations, a set of logical premises, and a conclusion.
 The tool then determines whether the conclusion logically follows from the premises.
 This project serves as a practical learning exercise in parsing, logical transformation, and automated proof techniques.

 ---